Skip to content

 Arrival at the API

 When the message gets accepted into our systems, we save it to our database so it is possible to see the message in the traffic log.
 At the same time we also send the message towards routing.
-This means we save the message before it has a status, as a placeholder we use WAITING since we are in fact waiting for the first proper status to be created and saved to the database.
+This means that we save the message before it has a status, and as a placeholder we use WAITING since we are in fact waiting for the first proper status to be created and saved to the database.

 Initial Arrival State